sitatec/vad/README.md

 - **Cross-Platform Support:**  Works seamlessly on iOS, Android, and Web.

-- **Event Streams:**  Listen to events such as speech start, speech end, errors, and misfires.
+- **Event Streams:**  Listen to events such as speech start, real speech start, speech end, errors, and misfires.

-- **Configurable Parameters:**  Customize VAD behavior with various parameters.

-- **Easy Integration:**  Simple setup and usage within Flutter applications.

 ## Getting Started